Simple

 Alternative syntax

 You can also use the alternative syntax which uses $simple{ } as placeholders.
-This can be used in situations to avoid clashes when using for example Spring property placeholder together with Camel.
+This can be used in situations to avoid clashes when using, for example, Spring property placeholder together with Camel.

 Simple Language options